Discover the Best Baltic Beaches for Your Next Escape

 Practical Tips for Visiting Baltic Beaches

-Respect nature – many coastal areas are protected, so stick to marked paths and avoid disturbing dunes or wildlife.
+• Respect protected areas — many coastal zones are protected; stick to marked paths and avoid disturbing dunes or wildlife.

-Sunset timing – in midsummer, sunsets can be as late as 10–11 PM, making evenings a highlight of the experience.
+• Sunset timing — in midsummer, sunsets can be as late as 10–11 PM, making evenings a highlight of any coastal stay.

 Why Baltic Beaches Are Worth Discovering